awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

       1. Type the current root password\.
 By default, the root account does not have a password set\.
 Press Enter\.

       1. Type **Y** to set a password, and type a secure password twice\.
 For more information about creating a secure password, see [https://identitysafe\.norton\.com/password\-generator/](https://identitysafe.norton.com/password-generator/)\.
 Make sure to store this password in a safe place\.
-**Note**

          Setting a root password for MySQL is only the most basic measure for securing your database\.
 When you build or install a database\-driven application, you typically create a database service user for that application and avoid using the root account for anything but database administration\.

    1. Type **Y** to remove the anonymous user accounts\.